 Did you know that nearly half of Oregon is high desert?
-Here at Oregon Natural Desert Association, we’re committed to connecting people to this incredible region.
+At Oregon Natural Desert Association, we strive to connect people to this incredible region.
 Come explore eastern Oregon with us.

 Find out how ONDA ensures that the American public lands in Oregon’s high desert remain in public hands and are thoughtfully utilized.